yigitozkavci/haskell-cabal-starter/README.md

 A boilerplate for a haskell-cabal library with tests included

 ## Getting Started
+This is a project in which there is the `App.hs` consuming the library `Haq.hs`.
+We are interested in building and testing `Haq.hs` library.

-After cloning the repository, run these commands:
+After cloning the repository, run these commands to get started:

 ```
 # Create `cabal.sandbox.config` and actual sandbox in `.cabal-sandbox/`